 Under a power of attorney, an individual decides who will assist him or her with important decisions and the management of his or her own affairs and delegates that authority in a written document(s) without a court proceeding.
 In guardianship, the court decides who will be responsible for managing a person’s affairs and/or property.
 The court could appoint a non-family member as a guardian.
 It is important to plan ahead, as a guardianship should only be considered when no other alternative is appropriate.

 Guardianship is a complicated process and the assistance of an attorney is strongly recommended.
-Call our office today to schedule your consultation: (386) 265-0900.
-We are available 24/7 to help you and your family.
+Call us today to schedule your consultation with one of our experienced attorneys: (386) 265-0900.